thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

 Trusting external data without validation and relying solely on Thymeleaf's expression restrictions for protection is not an acceptable security posture.

+What is more: Thymeleaf, being a template engine and not a full application framework, does not have the technical capability to check whether the values that an application puts into the context for template processing did originate as direct user input in the current or previous requests or user interactions, and therefore under no circumstances it should be assumed that it would able to verify such origin.
+Whatever the origin of the expressions being executed, **they will be executed** if they do not match any of the filters listed above, in the specific contexts listed above.

-If an expression that previously worked causes a restriction error after a Thymeleaf upgrade, this most likely means it was being used in a way that poses a potential security risk.
+Lastly, if an expression that previously worked causes a restriction error after a Thymeleaf upgrade, this most likely means it was being used in a way that poses a potential security risk.
 The recommended approach is to refactor the template logic so that the affected data is introduced into the template